bcw222/chromium-website/site/developers/tools-we-use-in-chromium/grit/grit-users-guide/index.md

 ## Creating a Blank .grd File

-You can run grit newgrd to create a new .grd file with no content but a skeleton to start you off with.
+You can run `grit newgrd` to create a new .grd file with no content but a skeleton to start you off with.
+Alternatively, copy a pre-existing .grd file as a starting point.

 If you're looking to convert an existing .rc file to the .grd format, see the section "Converting Your RC File to GRIT Format" below.

+For GRIT to recognize the new .grd file in Chromium, there needs to be a new entry for it in //tools/gritsettings/resource_ids.spec.
+See the header in that file and also //tools/gritsettings/README.md for details.

 # Adding Resources